Clothing in Mauritius: Western-style clothing

 Western-style clothing is worn by the majority of Mauritian population in their everyday life; however, the fashion is influenced by the diverse origins of the population.
 Most Mauritian men have 1 or 2 suits, which are worn on special occasions.

 Ethnic clothing

-Creole dress/ Sega dress
+Creole dress/Sega dress

 Creole dress (Sega dress) traditionally worn by female Sega dancers is composed of bright blouses and long skirts while men typically wear rolled-up trousers, straw hats, and colourful shirts.
 Sega dancers dress often display colourful patterns.
 Sega clothing appears to be related to the dressing of their ancestors.

-Mauritian of Indian Origins
+Mauritians of Indian origin/Hindu clothing

-The Sari is a traditional dress for Mauritian of Indian origins.
+The sari is a traditional Hindu dress for Indo-Mauritian women but they sometimes switch to churidar for comfortability.

-Some traditional Indo-Mauritians wear Dhoti Kurta while others mixed the Dhoti Kurta with a Western-style shirt.
-Bright jewelry is commonly worn among Indo-Mauritian women, especially for those who reside in rural areas.
+Some traditional Indo-Mauritian men wear dhoti-kurta while others mixed them with a Western style pant-shirt.
+Bright jewellery mostly of gold or silver is commonly worn among Mauritian-Indian women, especially for those who reside in rural areas.

-Devout Hindus, especially rural women, often wear tika on the forehead and henna in their hair to show their marriage status.
+Devout Hindu rural women, oftentimes wear tika/bindi on their forehead and sometimes mehendi on their hands which is very common among single ladies.
+While those who are married, wear vermilion on their middle parting hair and wedding chain around their neck to show their marital status.
+Indian footwear like Kolhapuri Chappal is very famous among men during religious activities whereas women prefer wearing heels with some of them even switching to flat footwears depending on the occasion.